India superspreader event draws 3,000,000 people despite new COVID-19 surge

 “This is going to be a superspreader,” a lawyer who has petitioned a court to cancel the festival, Utkarsh Mishra, said.

-While public gatherings are banned in some parts of the country, where infections with the highly transmissible Omicron variant have been on the rise, the local government in West Bengal allowed the festival this year.
+While public gatherings are banned in some parts of India, where infections with the highly transmissible Omicron variant have been on the rise, the local government in West Bengal allowed the festival this year.

 The Calcutta High Court asked the administration to insist that devotees opt for a so-called ‘e-bathing’ this time, Indian media reported.
 Some have applied to receive e-bathing kits via post, but the majority wanted to attend in person.